erpnet/ErpNet.FP/README.md

 Eager to try?
 You can list and [download the binaries for ErpNet.FP.Server]:

-* [Windows 32/64 Installer (.MSI)] ** New **
+### Windows 32/64 Service Installer (.MSI) ** New **

-Download: [Installer for Windows]
+Download: [Installer for Windows 32/64]

 The Windows installer setups or updates the ErpNet.FP Fiscal Print Server on a Windows 32 or 64 bit OS.
 The installer unpacks and installs a Windows service, called "ErpNet.FP".
-There is no UI.

-In the default configuration, you can browse the Admin page at http://localhost:8001.
+There is no UI, but when the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

-* Windows 32/64 bit folder install
+### Windows 32/64 bit, folder install

 Download 32 bit (x86): [win-x86.zip - Windows 32 bit]

 Download 64 bit (x64): [win-x64.zip - Windows 64 bit]

 Download and unzip the file in a folder.
 Inside the folder you will find executable file: ErpNet.FP.Server.exe.
 To start the printing service, run ErpNet.FP.Server.exe.

-In the default configuration, you can browse the Admin page at http://localhost:8001.
+When the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

-* OSX 10.10 and up, 64 bit - [osx-x64.zip - macOS] - You can download and unzip the server in a folder.
+### OSX 10.10 and up, 64 bit folder install

+Download 64 bit - [osx-x64.zip - macOS] - You can download and unzip the server in a folder.

 Inside the unzipped folder, run it from console/terminal with:
 ```bash
 ./ErpNet.FP.Server
 ```
+When the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

+### Linux 64 bit, folder install

-* Linux 64 bit - [linux-x64.zip - Linux x64] - You can download and unzip the server.
+Download 64 bit - [linux-x64.zip - Linux x64] - You can download and unzip the server.

 Because of the serial ports default permissions, run it from sudoer, with sudo, or in the root user context.
 For convenience, create a systemd service config file, get more info how to do it here [Systemd: Service File Examples].
 The other way is to run it from non-root user, but that user should have permissions to read and write to serial ports.
+When the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

+### Linux-Arm 64 bit, folder install

-* Linux-Arm 64 bit - [linux-arm.zip - Linux Arm] - You can download and unzip the server.
+Download - [linux-arm.zip - Linux Arm] - You can download and unzip the server.

 This version is compatible with Raspberry PI OS, Raspbian, and 64 bit Arm devices like Raspberry PI 3B+, Raspberry PI 2 and up.
 Because of the serial ports default permissions, run it from sudoer, with sudo, or in the root user context.
 For convenience, create a systemd service config file, get more info how to do it here [Systemd - Raspberry Pi Documentation].
 The other way is to run it from non-root user, but that user should have permissions to read and write to serial ports.
+When the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

 ## Debug information